pfirsich/joml/README.md

 * Whitespace is space (0x20) or tab (0x09)

 ## Comments
-A single-comment starts wherever a `#` occurs wherever it is not part of a double-quoted string and ends with newline, everything between that is a comment
+A single-comment starts wherever a `#` occurs outside of a string and ends with a newline.

-## Key/Value Pair
+## Key-Value Pairs
 A key must be a string and may be quoted.
 They are case-sensitive.
+Values can be any of the ones described in the following sections.
 ```yaml
 key2: "value2"
 keys are strings and can contain spaces: true
 "they may be ::\"quoted\"::, too": true
 ```

-Key-value pairs may be separated by a newline or a comma!
+Key-value pairs may be separated by a newline or a comma:
 ```yaml
 key1: "value1", key2: "value2"
 ```